Khamies/LSTM-Variational-AutoEncoder/README.md

 ### Acknowledgement

-- This work has been inspired from [here](https://github.com/timbmg/Sentence-VAE) , where I used the data prepossessing pipeline that is mentioned in that repo.
+- This work has been inspired from [Sentence-VAE](https://github.com/timbmg/Sentence-VAE) , where their data prepossessing pipeline is used.

 ### Connect with me :slightly_smiling_face: